meetkumar/Keras-Installation-in-Ubunutu/README.md

 $ sudo apt-get install openjdk-8-jdk git python-dev python3-dev python-numpy python3-numpy build-essential python-pip python3-pip python-virtualenv swig python-wheel libcurl3-dev

 Create a Virtualenv environment in the directory for python and python 3:
-# for python 2
+#for python 2
-virtualenv --system-site-packages -p python ~/tensorflow
+$ virtualenv --system-site-packages -p python ~/tensorflow

-# for python 3
+#for python 3
-virtualenv --system-site-packages -p python3 ~/tensorflow
+$ virtualenv --system-site-packages -p python3 ~/tensorflow

 (Note: To delete a virtual environment, just delete its folder.
 For example, In our cases, it would be rm -rf keras-tf-venv or rm -rf keras-tf-venv3.)